 Jake has been an advocate for people with disabilities, families and human rights for over a decade.
 He has served on and continues to serve on numerous Boards/Committees for local and provincial non-profit organizations such as: Burnaby Association for Community Inclusion, Kickstart Disability Arts and Culture, BC Council for Families, Inclusion BC and Autism Canada.
 He also sat on the City of Burnaby Access Advisory Committee for six years and is currently a member of the TransLink Access Transit Users' Advisory Committee.
 Jake has had the great pleasure of being on the PLAN Board of Directors since 2015.

 Ted is a parent, author, and a psychotherapist in private practice in Vancouver, British Columbia.
 Ted has a Master’s Degree in Counseling Psychology and more than 25 years of clinical experience.
 Ted and his family became one of PLAN’s youngest Lifetime Members when they joined PLAN in the 1990’s and over the years Ted has been an active member of PLAN facilitating many workshops and retreats, and making a regular contribution to PLAN’s newsletter.
 Ted is the author of Peace Begins With Me, and Making Peace With the Future.
-Ted is a previous Board Chair of PLAN and PLAN Institute and is once again the Chair of the Board of Directors of PLAN.
+Ted is the current Chair of Plan Institute.

 Pat is a Lifetime Member of PLAN and she has a long history of making significant contributions to families not only within PLAN but also throughout the province of BC.
 She has years of experience supporting and advocating for and with families.
 Pat’s warm manner and strong listening skills are greatly appreciated by all.
 Throughout her tenure with PLAN, Pat has provided family support, trained personal support network members, conducted PLAN orientations, facilitated Wills, Trusts and Estate workshops as well as led Representation Agreement sessions.
 She also is a board member for the Vela Micoboard Association and has co-ordinated her daughters personal microboard for the past 19 years.